jitcijk/pryst/README.md

 ## Intro

-Pryst is an explicit, strong, static typed language with a beautiful C-style syntax.
+Pryst is an explicit, kinda-strong, static typed language with a beautiful C-style syntax.

 It features variables, types, if statements, switch statements, imports, classes and more!